Scroll down for quotes and background about David's work

 His early works stemmed from a fascination with the symmetry of aircraft and were originally based on the recomposition of photographs and later the manipulation of images through the computer.
 For the aeronautical engineer, symmetry is important because of the functionality that it delivers.
 Increases in engine power have permitted departure from absolute symmetry to a small degree.
 Bent's take on symmetry is entirely different and lead to the creation of the Aerobot range of pictures which amusingly re-arrange elements of aircraft structure into truly humano-aeronautical creatures.
 They combined inventive imagination with charm and wit."

-Andrew Cormack FSA, Keeper, Fine Arts, Medals & Uniforms, Royal Air Force Museum, London.
+Andrew Cormack FSA, previously Keeper, Fine Arts, Medals & Uniforms, Royal Air Force Museum, London.
 2013.

-News of further 2018 events to be announced shortly
+News of further 2020 events to be announced shortly.

 Press Articles & Links